 Art Deco Rugs – The Art Deco Period

-- The origins of patterns for art deco area rugs was set throughout the turn of the century through the widespread art nouveau and arts and crafts period furnishings.
+- The origins of patterns for art deco area rugs were set throughout the turn of the century through the widespread art nouveau and arts and crafts period furnishings.

 - The acceptance of fabrics and floor coverings developed by William Morris and his popular contemporaries introduced the way for art deco area rugs manufactured by popular and creative designers.

-Customize your rug with one of your own designs Request Free Quote
+Customize your rug with one of your own designs Request a Free Quote